PaulLerner/neott/README.md

 - freq_paths for EM wrt. term occurences (COLING fig. 4)
 - morpher for morph accuracy (COLING fig. 5)
 - tokenizer is used to compute fertility (COLING fig. 7)

-If you do not rerun the experiments, you can use our outputs provided in the same repositories as the datasets (e.g. `france_terme/taln_2024/bloom-7b1/output.json`)